 If a child occupies a CRS, a parent/guardian must accompany the child and the aircraft operator must comply with the requirements that the child is properly secured in the CRS, the CRS is properly secured in a forward-facing seat, the child does not exceed the weight limits of the CRS, and the CRS is approved and has the proper labels or markings.

-This is often mis-interpreted by flight attendants to mean that the car seat must be forward facing.
-If you re-read it a little more carefully, you’ll see it means that the seat the CRS (Child Restraint System) is installed in a forward-facing seat, not that the CRS must be forward-facing.
+This is often mis-interpreted by flight attendants to mean that the car seat must be forward-facing.
+Re-read it a little more carefully, and you’ll see it means that the seat the CRS (Child Restraint System, aka car seat) is to be installed in a forward-facing seat.
+It does not mean that the CRS must be forward-facing.